 It also helps to create even crumbles that dry evenly in the oven, which’ll prevent those burnt, unpleasant bits. - Take the time for tender veggies.

-Be sure to saute the veggies and don’t cut that time short — you don’t want hard, crunchy celery bits in your Jiffy cornbread dressing!
+Be sure to saute the veggies in a large skillet and don’t cut that time short — you don’t want hard, crunchy celery bits in your jiffy cornbread stuffing!

 Go ahead and throw the celery and onions in at the same time.